An immersed boundary method for solving compressible flow with arbitrarily irregular and moving geometry

-The robustness of a direct forcing immersed boundary method highly depends on the numerical stability and stencil adaption capability of the employed interpolation method \citep{tseng2003ghost, gao2007improved, kapahi2013three}.
-Polynomial reconstruction based methods frequently involve constructing linear systems on neighbouring stencils, including a nearby boundary point, of the interpolated node.
-When one of the stencils is very close to the boundary point, the resulting linear systems may suffer from numerical singularities \citep{tseng2003ghost, gao2007improved}.
-Additionally, a fixed minimum number of stencils is always required to avoid under-determined linear systems.
-Therefore, special treatments are required when strongly concave or convex geometries exist \citep{gao2007improved, kapahi2013three}.
-To enhance numerical stability and stencil adaption capability, the idea of using inverse distance weighting interpolation is firstly introduced by \citet{tseng2003ghost}; and a hybrid Taylor series expansion / inverse distance weighting approach was later developed by \citet{gao2007improved} for flow with no-slip walls.
+For a direct forcing immersed boundary method, its robustness highly depends on the numerical stability and stencil adaption capability of the employed interpolation method \citep{tseng2003ghost, gao2007improved, kapahi2013three}.
+Polynomial reconstruction based methods involve constructing linear systems on neighboring stencils of the interpolated node.
+When the stencil nodes are not well distributed in space, the resulting linear systems may suffer from numerical singularities \citep{tseng2003ghost, gao2007improved}.
+Additionally, a fixed minimum number of stencil nodes is needed to avoid under-determined linear systems.
+Therefore, special treatments are required when strongly concave or convex interfaces exist \citep{gao2007improved, kapahi2013three}.
+To enhance numerical stability and stencil adaption capability, the idea of using inverse distance weighting interpolation was firstly introduced by \citet{tseng2003ghost}, and a hybrid Taylor series expansion / inverse distance weighting approach was later developed by \citet{gao2007improved} for flow with no-slip walls.

-In addition to numerical stability and stencil adaption capability, correctly enforcing different types of boundary conditions in a straightforward and consistent manner is another vital factor in obtaining an efficient, accurate, and robust immersed boundary method, since a variety of boundary conditions require to be repeatedly enforced on numerical boundaries with a large number of computational nodes \cite{gibou2013high}.
-In solving Navier-Stokes equations, constant temperature at a wall and velocity at a no-slip wall have Dirichlet boundary conditions; pressure at a wall and temperature at an adiabatic wall have Neumann boundary conditions; and velocity at a slip wall has a type of Cauchy boundary conditions.
+In addition to numerical stability and stencil adaption capability, being able to enforce different types of boundary conditions in a straightforward and consistent manner is another vital factor in obtaining an efficient, accurate, and robust immersed boundary method, since a variety of boundary conditions are required to be repeatedly enforced on numerical boundaries.
+For instance, in solving Navier--Stokes equations, constant temperature at a wall and velocity at a no-slip wall have Dirichlet boundary conditions, pressure at a wall and temperature at an adiabatic wall have Neumann boundary conditions, and velocity at a slip wall has a type of Cauchy boundary conditions.